Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

-\paragraph{Understanding Perceptual Limits} Identifying the perceptual limits of users is essential for various VR applications that consist of reorientation and repositioning, which often require discrete or continuous scene changes.
-However, it is essential to insert the scene changes imperceptibly during the VR experience.
-Optimizing the amount and timing of these changes according to users' perceptual limits ensures that users' virtual experience is not disturbed by the inserted changes.
-Researchers have examined the perceptual limits and abilities of VR users to have a detailed understanding of this and provide them with tailored VR solutions.
-For example, Shin et al.~\cite{body_follows_eye_chi20} examined the effect of unobtrusive and prompt virtual object movements on users' body posture.
-The authors provided design insights while also assessing users' perceptual limits for unnoticeable position changes of the virtual objects during eye blinks.
-Langbehn et al.~\cite{In_the_blink_of_an_eye_Langbehn_TOG18} investigated conscious or unconscious blinks that suppress human visual perception which can be exploited to design motion algorithms in VR.
-The authors examined the upper limits of unnoticed changes during eye blinks and demonstrated that users could not perceive translational changes of 4-9 cm and rotations of $2^{\circ}-5^{\circ}$.
-Furthermore, they also stated that a 50\% improvement can be observed in curvature gain, which is defined as $\frac{1}{r}$ where $r$ corresponds to the radius of a circular path in the real world while moving in a straight line in VR.
+\paragraph{Understanding Perceptual Limits} Identifying users' perceptual limits is essential for VR applications that consist of reorientation and repositioning, which often require discrete or continuous scene changes.
+However, inserting the scene changes imperceptibly during the experience is essential.
+Optimizing the amount and timing of these changes according to users' perceptual limits ensures that users' virtual experience is not disturbed by these changes.
+To this end, researchers have examined the perceptual limits and abilities of users, particularly to provide them with tailored VR solutions.
+For example, \cite{body_follows_eye_chi20} examined the effect of unobtrusive and prompt virtual object movements on users' body posture.
+The authors provided design insights while assessing users' perceptual limits for unnoticeable position changes of the virtual objects during eye blinks. \cite{In_the_blink_of_an_eye_Langbehn_TOG18} investigated conscious or unconscious blinks that suppress human visual perception, and demonstrated that users could not perceive translational changes of 4-9 cm and rotations of $2^{\circ}-5^{\circ}$.
+Furthermore, they also stated that a 50\% improvement can be observed in curvature gain, which is defined as $\frac{1}{r}$ where $r$ corresponds to the radius of a circular path in the real world while moving straight in VR.